redwoodjs/redwoodjs-tremor-dashboard-demo/installation-redwoodjs.md

 > **Important:** RedwoodJS prefers yarn over npm because a project is monorepo with api and web workspaces.
 You will install tremor and other web packages using yarn workspaces.

-Use the Redwood setup command to install TailwindCSS, its peer dependencies, and create the `tailwind.config.js` file.
+Use the Redwood setup command to install `TailwindCSS`, its peer dependencies, and create the `tailwind.config.js` file.

 ```bash
 yarn rw setup ui tailwindcss
 ```

-Install tremor in the web workspace from your command line via yarn.
+Install `tremor` in the web workspace from your command line via yarn.

 ```bash
 yarn workspace web add @tremor/react